agin99/NumberGuessing/README.md

 ~~> Easy: Number range (1-10)~~
 ~~> Medium: Number range (1-100)~~
 ~~> Hard: Number range (1-1000)~~
 ~~Adjust the number range and attempt limit based on the difficulty level selected.~~

-<u>Guess History<u>
-Keep track of all guesses made by the player.
+~~Keep track of all guesses made by the player.~~
-Print the list of all previous guesses at the end of the game.
+~~Print the list of all previous guesses at the end of the game.~~
-Warn the player if they try to guess a number they have already guessed before.
+~~Warn the player if they try to guess a number they have already guessed before.~~

-<u>Scoring System<u>
-Calculate a score based on how quickly the player guesses the number.
+~~Calculate a score based on how quickly the player guesses the number.~~
-Display the final score at the end of the game.
+~~Display the final score at the end of the game.~~
+~~Save the player's progress (current attempts, current number, and guess history) to a JSON file.~~
+~~Allow the player to resume their previous game if it exists.~~
+~~Automatically load saved progress at the start of the game.~~

 <u>Colorful Output<u>
 Add color to the output for better visuals.